-Communication Title VI Liaison: Rickie Clark, Publi c Hearings Manager Communications PARs: Executive Communications Director Linda McGrannahan- Roberson Customer Satisfaction Manager Lisa Wisely Website Cole Thompson
+Communication Title VI Liaison: Jennifer Clark, E-Communications Manager Communications PARs: Executive Communications Director Linda McGrannahan- Roberson Customer Satisfaction Manager Lisa Wisely Website Cole Thompson

 ^{} Members of other divisions / program areas who may be a necessary part of this workflow.
 Their attendance and participation is deemed as necessary to be determined by the liaison.